thealphadollar/CS60050-ML-Assignments/Assignment_2/README.txt

 Tested the running of LogisticRegressor from sklearn and prints the parameters as well as error calculated by method prescribed in class.

+NOTE: This testing has been done on the entire data without split into train-test.

 ## Task 2 3

 Run both the regressors with cross validation and print the average accuracy, precision and recall for both train and test data.